Church station (Muni Metro): Station layout

-The J Church line, which enters and exits the Market Street subway tunnel in a portal near the station, connects to this station at two surface-level platform.
+The J Church line, which enters and exits the Market Street subway tunnel in a portal near the station, connects to this station at two surface-level platforms.
 The inbound stop is near the corner of Church and Market Streets, while the outbound stop is near the corner of Church and 14th Streets.
 The F Market & Wharves streetcar line, running along Market Street, also has stops at the intersection.
 The N Judah line also exits the Market Street tunnel before reaching the Church Street station and stops one block away at Church and Duboce Avenue.